mnowotnik/noteflow.nvim/README.md

 > Commands probably won't change, but backing up or putting your notes under source control before using is highly recommended.

-Noteflow is a Neovim plugin written in Lua that aims to minimize amount of work needed to take notes and maintain a personal knowledge base made of markdown notes.
+Noteflow is a Neovim plugin written in Lua that aims to minimize amount of work needed to take notes and maintain a personal knowledge base of markdown notes.
 It provides multiple commands to ease repetitive and arduous tasks.
 By mapping those commands, you should be able to seamlessly manage your Vault (a folder with notes) using only a few keystrokes.
 Additionally, Noteflow exposes hooks to easily customize it programatically.